Project Management is not a static topic but evolves from year to year and follows the trend of industry and the world of work in general.

 Project Management Trends: Smart Working and Remote Team

-The sharing economy is proving that more and more companies are implementing the use of project teams with resources also operating remotely.
+The sharing economy is proving that more and more companies are implementing the use of project teams with resources that operate remotely.

-More and more workers are looking for the flexibility.
-The possibility of organizing, one’s time and hours of work and not being tied to a desk has become a must.
+More and more workers are looking for flexibility.
+The ability to organize one’s time and hours of work and not being tied to a desk is becoming more and more important.

-In Italy, Smart Working (or agile work) is a reality: 305,000 workers have switched to this work modality.
+In Italy, Smart Working (or agile work) is a reality: 305,000 workers have switched to this modality of work.
 And the numbers will grow, especially in the large companies.

 This is confirmed by the data from the latest research of the Smart Working Observatory at the Politecnico di Milano.